Smaug123/commit-action/README.md

 You must supply the string title of any pull requests to be raised.

+## `branch-name`

+We raise pull requests using an auto-generated branch name with this prefix; or, in "push to an existing branch" mode, this is the name of the branch to push to.

 # Optional inputs

-## `branch-prefix`

-We raise pull requests using an auto-generated branch name.
-You can customise the prefix of this branch.

 ## `pull-request-body`

-We raise pull requests using an auto-generated description.
+We raise new pull requests using an auto-generated description.
 You can customise this description by setting this to some Markdown.
+(Don't set this if you're in push-to-existing-branch mode.)

 ## `commit-message`

-We raise pull requests from a branch created at a new commit.
-You can customise the commit message of this commit by setting this.
+You can customise the commit message of the new commit we make by setting this.

+## `target-repo`

+In push-to-existing-branch mode only, set this to override the repo on which the `branch-name` is to be found.
+(By default, we use the base repo into which the PR is being made.)

 # Outputs

+## In create-new-PR mode

 We set `pull-request-number` on success, to the integer ID of the pull request (so a PR visible at `https://github.com/Org/Repo/pull/135` would have this value set to `135`).
 You can therefore check whether the PR was raised: